-It’s time for migration and birds are already on the move throughout the country!
+It’s definitely time for migration and birds are already on the move throughout the country!
 Where should you look for predictions, background info, or anything else related to migration?
 What follows is an ever-changing list of readily available migration related resources.
-We will be updating the list throughout the year as new sources rise and others fall.
+Originally compiled by Tim Schreckengost several years ago, we will be updating the list going forward as new sources rise and others fall.
 Also, let us know in the comments if you know of a source we’re missing!
 Thanks!

 Before attempting to interpret biological movements on the NEXRAD, you need to understand how it works and how to tease birds, insects, and bats apart.
 After reading the material in the following links, you should be well on your way to making an educated analysis and prediction on the previous night’s migration.

-Tutorial on the NEXRAD and how to read it from Clemson University
+Tutorial on the NEXRAD and how to read it – Clemson University

-NEXRAD Ornithology by Mike McDowell from Eagle Optics
+NEXRAD Ornithology – Mike McDowell from Eagle Optics

-Understanding Radar and Birds from Team eBird & BirdCast
+Understanding Radar and Birds – Team eBird & BirdCast

-Identification of Bird Migration Events in NEXRAD Data from Northern Rocky Mountain Science Center
+Identification of Bird Migration Events in NEXRAD Data – Northern Rocky Mountain Science Center

-How NEXRAD sees the atmosphere from New Jersey Audubon
+How NEXRAD sees the atmosphere – New Jersey Audubon

 Radar Analysis and Predictions – BIRDAR